kazax-inc/pinescript/README.md

 # pinescript
-Pine script helper, indicator, note, hack and ather
+Pine script helper, indicator, note, hack and other